 The Diploma in Grade R Teaching is an NQF level 6 qualification, consisting of 380/388 credits.
-Students who choose English First Language (LoLT) are required to complete an additional language module of 8 credits, as required by the Department of Higher Education and Training, and as stipulated in the Minimum Requirements for Teacher Education Qualifications.
-Therefore, students who choose

-English First Language (LoLT) will have to complete a total of 388 credits to obtain the Diploma in Grade R Teaching.
+Students who choose English (HL) are required to complete an additional language module of 8 credits, as required by the Department of Higher Education and Training, and as stipulated in the Minimum Requirements for Teacher Education Qualifications.
+Therefore, students who choose English (HL) will have to complete a total of 388 credits (or 396 credits, depending on the choice of additional language modules) to obtain the Diploma in Grade R Teaching.